timothyshull/programming_notes/design_patterns.md

 (from Wikipedia - see https://en.wikipedia.org/wiki/Software_design_pattern for more )
 ## creational
 - abstract factory
     - provide an interface for creating families of related or dependent objects without specifying their concrete classes
 - builder
     - separate the construction of a complex object from its representation, allowing the same construction process to create various representations
 - factory method
-    - define an interface for creating a single object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses (dependency injection)
+    - define an interface for creating a single object, but let subclasses decide which class to instantiate
+    - Factory Method lets a class defer instantiation to subclasses (dependency injection)
 - prototype
     - specify the kinds of objects to create using a prototypical instance, and create new objects from the 'skeleton' of an existing object, thus boosting performance and keeping memory footprints to a minimum
 - singleton
     - ensure a class has only one instance, and provide a global point of access to it

 ## structural
 - adapter
     - convert the interface of a class into another interface clients expect.
-An adapter lets classes work together that could not otherwise because of incompatible interfaces.
-The enterprise integration pattern equivalent is the translator
+An adapter lets classes work together that could not otherwise because of incompatible interfaces
+    - the enterprise integration pattern equivalent is the translator
 - bridge
     - decouple an abstraction from its implementation allowing the two to vary independently
 - composite
-    - compose objects into tree structures to represent part-whole hierarchies.
-Composite lets clients treat individual objects and compositions of objects uniformly
+    - compose objects into tree structures to represent part-whole hierarchies
+    - composite lets clients treat individual objects and compositions of objects uniformly
 - decorator
-    - attach additional responsibilities to an object dynamically keeping the same interface.
-Decorators provide a flexible alternative to subclassing for extending functionality
+    - attach additional responsibilities to an object dynamically keeping the same interface
+    - decorators provide a flexible alternative to subclassing for extending functionality
 - facade
-    - provide a unified interface to a set of interfaces in a subsystem.
-Facade defines a higher-level interface that makes the subsystem easier to use
+    - provide a unified interface to a set of interfaces in a subsystem
+    - facade defines a higher-level interface that makes the subsystem easier to use
 - flyweight
     - use sharing to support large numbers of similar objects efficiently
 - proxy